[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 AWS Certified Solutions Architect - Associate Exam Textbook

-I have never used this book myself, but
+I haven't used this book myself, but

 AWS Certification Exam Textbook AWS Certified Solutions Architect - Associate